Product and Electronic Component Lifecycle Management in Electronics Manufacturing

 Also, there is clearly no point in developing a product that will cost more to manufacture than consumers are willing to spend.
 The difference between the retail price and the production costs is too small to recoup the costs incurred designing, developing, and marketing the product.

-The PLM solution will manage the collation of inputs from the various stakeholders, disseminate this data around the group and manage the data to ensure its availability and integrity.
+The PLM for consumer electronics solution will manage the collation of inputs from the various stakeholders, disseminate this data around the group and manage the data to ensure its availability and integrity.
 The key to this is data management to ensure that everyone has access to the most up-to-date version, so decisions are made from a common understanding, a single source of truth.

 Electronic Computer-Aided Design

 Electronic Computer-Aided Design (ECAD) systems support the design and analysis of the electronic elements of the product.
 The availability of online libraries of component data and integration of circuit simulation functionality make the verification of design decisions fast and accurate.
 The systems can then take the completed design and aid the designer in producing a PCB layout significantly quicker than the traditional manual processes.
-Visual representations of the completed layout can also be created to provide component placing information for enclosure clearance verification, thermal analysis and to support electronics manufacturing processes.
+Visual representations of the completed layout can also be created to provide component placing information for enclosure clearance verification, and thermal analysis and to support electronics manufacturing processes.
 Feedback from these supporting engineering activities can be integrated back into the circuit design process to adjust, refine or redesign elements after identifying conflicts or issues.

 Mechanical Computer-Aided Design